ovidiu-mura/emergency-sound-detection/README.md

 - write the project in Rust programming language to get better performance for processing wav files with longer time samples
 - plot the singals for some diagrams in time x-coordonate, currently it is plotted in amps per number of samples for some of the diagrams
 - save the ploted diagrams in images, for a better user experience; currently the user must close the plot pop-up window to be able to continue
+- run the band pass filter on the mixed signal to remove the frequencies different than frequencies of emergency signal

 ## Command Line Usage